Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 All the view configurations can be adjusted in the [Appearance & Startup Settings](./8020-apperance.html#statup), so that the application will start with the screen layout you prefer.

-Please note that TabBar is not visible when multiple views will be displayed.
+Please note that TabBar is not visible when multiple views are displayed.
 Then the only remaining option to change the current view is by swiping left/right.
 <br class="shot-end"/>